BreeeZe/rpos/README.md

 	  exposure : "auto"
 	};

-Then you start rpos by running "sudo node server.js" (or "sudo nodejs server.js" depending on your installed nodejs version.)
+Then you start rpos by running "sudo node server.js"

 #Known Issues
 - 1920x1080 can cause hangs and crashes.